 The Commission continued its weekly summer sampling to document hypoxic (low dissolved oxygen) conditions in western Long Island Sound and the upper East River.
-This year, 2008, was the 18th consecutive summer season that the Commission conducted this sampling.
-This survey was performed utilizing the IEC's research vessel, the R/V Natale Colosi.
-The monitoring is performed in support of the National Estuary Program's Long Island Sound Study and was conducted from late June through late September in cooperation with several other agencies.
+This year, 2009, was the 19th consecutive summer season that the Commission conducted this sampling.
+This survey was performed utilizing the IEC's research vessel, R/V Natale Colosi.
+The monitoring is performed in support of the National Estuary Program's Long Island Sound Study and was conducted from late June through mid-September in cooperation with several other agencies.
 Through agreements with CT DEP, IEC collected and delivered surface water samples to the Center for Environmental Sciences and Engineering at the University of Connecticut (UCONN) for chlorophyll a analysis.